yao00jun/HttpClient/README.md

 # HttpClient
 =====
-######下方有中文y说明
+####下方有中文说明
 HttpClient is a easy-to-use, high efficiency and simplify Http request class.I reference SVHTTPRequest and improve some features.
 ##Key Features
 * Inherit NSOperation.
-* Do not init http class, use static HttpClient class funciton complete all requests.
+* Do not instantiated HttpClient class, use static HttpClient class funciton complete all http requests.
-* Use block complete call-back, and can watch download&upload process.
+* Use block complete call-back, and can monitor download&upload process.
 * Support globle settings, and you can also customize http request.
-* Request cache feature and you can clear cache.
+* Support cache feature by Url and clear cache.
 * Can cancel all request, cancel requeset by request token.
 * Support functional programming.